j-musial/clms2cdse/README.md

 # clms2cdse
 This repository holds tools to integrate Copernicus Land Monitoring Service data sets into the Copernicus Data Space Ecosystem platform

-## [clms_upload.sh](https://github.com/j-musial/clms2cdse/blob/main/clms_upload.sh) - tool to upload nominal CLMS production to CDSE with product patching
+## [clms_upload.sh](https://github.com/j-musial/clms2cdse/blob/main/clms_upload.sh) - tool to upload nominal CLMS production to CDSE

-This utility copies CLMS products from **LOCAL STORAGE** of a producer to the CDSE staging storage:
+This utility copies CLMS products from **LOCAL STORAGE** of a producer to the CDSE delivery point.
+If the 3-digits versioning convention in product naming (e.g. 1.1.1) is kept then the script will automatically checks if a product being uploaded has a previous version and it will replace it in the CDSE.

 ## Prerequisites: